lassalleloan/dns-black-hole/README.md

    8. Remove Docker images unsued
    9. Stop Docker if it was not running before the launch of the script
 3. Running `post-run` script
-   1. Creation of hard link between /etc/hosts and `$WORKING_DIRECTORY`/dns-black-hole/src/hosts (variable in env.list file)
+   1. Creation of hard link between /etc/hosts and `$WORKING_DIRECTORY`/dns-black-hole/src/hosts (variable in the configuration file .conf)
    2. Flushing of local DNS cache

 **Note:** `pre-run` and `post-run` scripts are present to allow you to add processes before and after the hosts file is generated.